tshauck/boilerplatepy/README.md

   zulily)_
 > * `project`: the name of the binary _(e.g. fizzbuzz)_

-Boilerplatepy, unlike Boilerplate, cannot give guarantees of a static binary.
+Boilerplatepy, unlike Boilerplate, cannot build a static binary and give you utmost confidence that your executable will run on a compatable platform.

-But, it can give you a fair amount of confidence that you'll be able to develop, run, and test against a deployable environment from your development machine.
+But, it can give you a fair amount of confidence that you'll be able to quickly develop, run, and test against a deployable environment from your development machine.

+It is also probably not suitable as a basis for open source packages as it is intented work within the constraint of a single target platform.

 ## Quick Start

+Install:

+    $ pip install boilerplatepy

 Given the inputs: